j4y-boi/floppy-disc-keychain/README.md

 - Being a PCB (with NFC :0)
 - Being **NOT** waterproof (unless you or I make a case)

+If you'd like to see the process of making this thing I recommend you check out [the journal](https://github.com/j4y-boi/floppy-disc-keychain/blob/main/JOURNAL.md).

 ## Technical specifications and other stuff
 Size: 25mm x 25mm